 Here’s how it works:

 - In the case of Nexus Mutual, they operate kind of like a grocery store coop.
-You first have to become a member of their DAO to participate (if you don’t remember what a DAO is, check out Part 12 of this series).
+You first have to become a member of their DAO to participate (if you don’t remember what a DAO is, check out Part 12 of this series; but, it’s basically like a corporation built on crypto).
 Joining the DAO just takes a few minutes and cost about $7 when I joined.
-This does involve KYC though (“know-your-customer” regulations), which just means that you have to verify your identity with something like a driver’s license.
+This does involve KYC though (“know-your-customer” regulations), which just means that you have to verify your identity with something like a driver’s license because of government regulations.

-- Once you’re set up, if your DeFi lending platform’s smart contracts fail in some way and you lose your money, all you have to do is submit a claim, and they’ll reimburse you in ETH.
+- Once you’re set up, if your DeFi lending platform’s smart contracts fail in some way and you lose your money, all you have to do is submit a claim here, and Nexus Mutual will reimburse you in ETH.

 As you can see, getting this kind of insurance is far easier than buying something like homeowner’s insurance in the TradFi world.
 This kind of DeFi insurance shaves a little off your yield, but it keeps you safe if something goes wrong.